 With or without the client?

 If you think that the sound technician is just sitting there playing with buttons, think again.
 They in fact direct every day, during every recording.
+At Voicebooking we have very experienced sound technicians.
+If you choose to hire our Amsterdam recording studio, they will give you a hand during the recordings.
 Don’t hesitate to ask their opinion, learn from them or even let the technician co-direct.
 And, if you don’t agree with them, that provides no problem.
 You’re still the client after all!

 Ask for just one more take

 Voicebooking.com blogs together with industry experts.
-For this post many thanks to advertisers Edsard Schutte, Jan van den Bergh, Paul Hillesum, Victor Silvis, sound technician Guido Sprenger and several of our voice-actors from Voicebooking.com.
+For this post many thanks to advertisers Edsard Schutte, Jan van den Bergh, Paul Hillesum, Victor Silvis, sound technician Guido Sprenger and several of our voice actors from Voicebooking.

 Do you have an idea for a blog post?
 Let us know!